Practical solutions for common neighbourhood problems.

 So what do you do when it's 3am on a weeknight, and you've lain awake for the past 4 hours listening to drunken revelry coming from next door?
 If it's a one-off, you might just ignore it, but if the neighbours have partied every night since they moved in a week ago, your nerves are probably starting to fray.

 The best approach is usually to discuss the situation with them - preferably when they're sober!
 If this doesn't work, contact your local council.
-It has an obligation under the RMA to control noise emissions and to this end will have a 24-hour noise-control service.
+It has an obligation under the RMA to control noise emissions.

 Noise control officers